 For students with learning disabilities, extra support and remediation targeting their specific areas of need are often required to ensure they have the best chance of developing appropriate skills.
-This may occur through in-school support or in the form of individual tutoring by a specialised teacher or a trained parent outside of school time or through in-school support.
+This may occur through in-school support or in the form of individual tutoring by a specialised teacher or a trained parent outside of school time.
 There are many intervention programs available for teachers and tutors to use, some of which are produced commercially and others that are freely available on the internet.
 It is important to note that the cost of the program does not necessarily determine the effectiveness.
 The following criteria are associated with programs most likely to achieve successful outcomes.

 Beware of snake oil salesmen and spin doctors